ncase/anxiety/scenes/act1.md

 Game.OVERRIDE_TEXT_SPEED = 1.7;
 ```

-b: Just say *one* thing out of line and all your so-called friends will drag you through the street and laugh at your shredded corpse!
+b: Say *one* thing wrong and all your so-called friends will drag you through the street for internet points!

 ```
 hong({mouth:"shock", eyes:"shock"});